Muscovite

 Muscovite is the most common mica, found in granites, pegmatites, gneisses, and schists, and as a contact metamorphic rock or as a secondary mineral resulting from the alteration of topaz, feldspar, kyanite, etc. It is characteristic of peraluminous rock, in which the content of aluminum is relatively high.
 In pegmatites, it is often found in immense sheets that are commercially valuable.
 Muscovite is in demand for the manufacture of fireproofing and insulating materials and to some extent as a lubricant.

 Naming

 The name muscovite comes from Muscovy-glass, a name given to the mineral in Elizabethan England due to its use in medieval Russia (Muscovy) as a cheaper alternative to glass in windows.
+In cold countries, mica is inserted into windows in the form of large, beautiful window slabs, instead of glass, since it does not crack from the cold.
 This usage became widely known in England during the sixteenth century with its first mention appearing in letters by George Turberville, the secretary of England's ambassador to the Russian tsar Ivan the Terrible, in 1568.